-On 11 June 2019, Uganda announced that a child had been positively diagnosed with Ebola, the first cross-border case since the outbreak began.
+On 11 June 2019, Uganda announced that three people had been positively diagnosed with Ebola, the first cross-border cases since the outbreak began.
 The country has not recorded any further cases.

 Retrospective investigations point to a possible start of the outbreak back in May 2018 – around the same time as the Equateur outbreak earlier in the year.
 There is no connection or link between the two outbreaks.